Babesia clinical diagnosis

 Why Babesia Tests Can Be Negative

-There are several possible reasons investigators could not find laboratory confirmation of B. microti.
+There are several reasons why laboratory confirmation of B. microti may fail.

-First, they looked at lab results long after the onset of symptoms, when Giemsa-stained blood smears and PCR would typically be negative.
+First, specimens were collected long after symptom onset, when blood smears and PCR would often be negative.

 “Patient specimens were collected a median of 172 days (range = 22–348 days) after reported illness onset date,” writes Brown.